-How COVID-19 affected work-life balance
+How COVID-19 affected the work-life balance

 How can having an office can help with employee’s work-life balance

-Having a well-designed, purpose-built office is a place your employees want to come to work, thus getting them out of their home where they are more likely to get distracted by things.
+Having a well-designed, purpose-built office is a place your employees want to come to work, thus getting them out of their homes where they are more likely to get distracted by things.
 A balanced workplace prioritizes the benefits of working from home and in the office so that individuals can meet the demands of their careers and personal life.
-Implementing strategies and designs that allow employees to intertwine the comforts of home and the office is a terrific way to boost productivity, morale, wellbeing, and overall health.
+Implementing strategies and designs that allow employees to intertwine the comforts of home and the office is a terrific way to boost productivity, morale, well-being, and overall health.

 Contemporary office designs must focus on ensuring a balance between work and life.
 But how exactly can office design help with this issue?
 An office design that focuses on work-life balance helps employees achieve their best work performance by supplying an inspiring workspace and an energy source.

 Design trends that help create a balanced office